ideasawakened/ideasawakened.github.io/_posts/2022-11-20-simple-code-profiling-in-delphi.md

 This type of code is quick and easy to implement and it basically works for testing the occasional block of code.
 Newer versions of Delphi introduced [**TStopWatch**](https://docwiki.embarcadero.com/Libraries/en/System.Diagnostics.TStopwatch) for high-performance timings that is typically now used instead of the 'Now' type code above.
 Alternatively, you can rely on a few full-blown code profiler tools for Delphi to examine your entire project.
 The most common Delphi profilers currently are (please let me know if I missed your favorite):

 -   [**AQtimePro by SmartBear**](https://smartbear.com/product/aqtime-pro/overview/).
 This is the top of the line profiling tool available for Delphi and is priced accordingly.
+NOTE: This product appears to be unsupported in 2024.

 -   [**ProDelphi by Helmuth Adolph**](http://www.prodelphi.de/).
 This is another commercial profiling tool that has been around for many years (and looks like it.)
 Profilers aren't meant to look pretty, but this tool seems to work rather well.